bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

     main()
 ```

-This file is our custom server, that will use fbtftp module.
+This file is our custom server, that will use fbtftp module (you don't need to understand this code, just assume its our tftp server).

 Then create file `fbtftp_server-0.1/services/fbtftp_server.service` with the following content: